datamove/autolab-oneclick/README.md

 ## Debugging

-Note, Autolab is clone from its repo during the installation, so as it evolves, patches applied by the installer may become incompatible.
+Note, Autolab is cloned from its repo during the installation, so as it evolves, patches applied by the installer may become incompatible.

-You do not have to clone autolab every time, i.e. instead of running installed.sh with you changes,  you can just use docker:
+You do not have to clone Autolab every time, i.e. instead of running install.sh with your changes, you can just use docker:

 `docker-compose up -d`